Skip to main content

 NameRequiredDescriptionDefault

-api_keyYesGitLab personal access token
+api_keyYesGitLab personal access token with read_api scope (or set GITLAB_TOKEN env var)

-serverNoGitLab server URL (default: https://gitlab.com)
+serverNoGitLab server URL (default: https://gitlab.com or GITLAB_URL env var)

-ownerYesGitLab group or user
+ownerYesGitLab group or user name

-show_matched_secret_on_logsNoShow matched secret values in reports and logs (default: false)
+show_matched_secret_on_logsNoInclude redacted secret snippets in logs (default: false)

 ai_analysisNoQueue async AI credential validation after the scan (requires n0s1 Pro)